COURSES

 View more about this course

 If you are not able to attend the live sessions of our courses due to scheduling conflicts or time difference, you can also participate in our courses remotely, on your own schedule.
-All of the live sessions are being recorded and made available, together with the course material, in the ECC Performance Art Workroom, a virtual classroom that students have access to.
+All of the live sessions are being recorded and made available, together with the course material, in the ECC Performance Art Workroom, a virtual repository that participants have access to.

 "Thank you ECC Performance Art for the wonderful courses!
 All of the tutors are excellent and generous and skilled and it has been fantastic to participate in them.
 Thank you for all the organization and quick replies to queries and also for the promotion of our work!"
 (Jojo Taylor, UK)